A phase space approach to the wavefunction spreading and operator growth in the Krylov basis: Measures of wavefunction and operator spreading in the phase space

 \subsection{Krylov state complexity as a phase space average}

-The central idea behind the definition of a notion of complexity associated with a time-evolved state is to construct a suitable \textit{cost function}, which would provide a measure of how `far' the time-evolved initial state has propagated in the given orthonormal and complete set of basis vectors in the Hilbert space.
-This is typically defined in the literature through a weighted average over probabilities of obtaining the time-evolved state in an element of the basis.
+The central idea behind the definition of a notion of complexity associated with a time-evolved state is to construct a suitable \textit{cost function}, which would provide a measure of how `far' the time-evolved initial state has propagated in the given orthonormal and complete set of basis vectors in the Hilbert space ($\ket{B_n}$).
+This is typically defined in the literature through a weighted average over probabilities of obtaining the time-evolved state in an element of the basis, such as $\sum_{n} c_n |\braket{\Psi(t)|B_n}|^2$, where $c_n$ is taken to be a real positive and increasing sequence of numbers to ensure that cost of the time-evolved state increases if it spreads `deeper' with in the orthonormal basis.
 As we discuss below, this quantity can be written as a phase space average over the product of the Wigner function of the time-evolved state and another phase space function that has the information of the orthonormal basis under consideration.
 The cost function, constructed in this manner, can be shown to be minimised in the Krylov basis generated from the action of the Hamiltonian on the initial state over a finite amount of time after the start of the time evolution, and hence is the cost function evaluated in the Krylov basis is defined as the complexity of the time-evolved state \cite{Balasubramanian:2022tpr}.
 Even though in this section we mostly consider quantities evaluated in the Krylov basis, we briefly discuss comparison with a general complete orthonormal basis towards the end of the next section.